Vikram (rocket family): Overview

-Vikram-I
+Vikram-1

-The Vikram-I, first rocket in the series, has three solid fuel-powered stages each with a burn time ranging between 80 and 100 seconds and the final stage is Raman engine (Sanskrit, lit. 'enchanting', Namesake: C.V.
+The Vikram-1, first rocket in the series, has total of four stages, with three solid fuel-powered stages each with a burn time ranging between 80 and 100 seconds, and the fourth stage is powered Raman engine (Sanskrit, lit. 'enchanting', Namesake: C.V.
 Raman).
-The Raman engine is powered by MMH and NTO liquid fuels in a cluster of four engines that generate 3.4 kN thrust.
+The Raman engine is powered by MMH and NTO liquid fuels in a cluster of four engines that generate 5.26 kN thrust.
 These Raman Engines will be used to do final adjustments in the orbit of the stage.
-Vikram-I is designed to lift 290 kg to a 500 km Sun synchronous polar orbit (SSPO) and 480 kg to 45º inclination in a 500 km low Earth orbit (LEO).

-Skyroot aims to conduct its maiden flight by the January 2026.
+Vikram-1 is designed to lift 260 kg to a 500 km Sun synchronous polar orbit (SSPO) and 480 kg to 45º inclination in a 500 km low Earth orbit (LEO).
+Skyroot aims to conduct its maiden flight in 2026.

-Vikram orbital launch vehicles under development in comparison with already flown Vikram S, the sounding rocket of Skyroot Aerospace.